Education: Gifted Education Concentration, Master of Education

 Component 2: Pedagogy Requirements (choose 3 hours from each category, 9 hours total)

 CSU Pueblo recognizes that master teachers demonstrate expertise in understanding and applying current best practices in each of the following areas: literacy education, instructional technology, and differentiation of instruction for all learners.
-All three were selected because recent research has indicated that application of best practices in these three areas will impact the quality of student achievement in K-12 classrooms, Teachers will select courses based on their development plan, with input from their graduate advisor.
-Courses cannot be double counted in concentration areas and the Pedagogy Core.
+All three were selected because recent research has indicated that application of best practices in these three areas will impact the quality of student achievement in P-12 classrooms.
+Teachers will select courses with input from their graduate advisor.
+Courses cannot be double counted in any Component area (Core, Pedagogy, and/or Concentration).

 Instructional Technology